 How video intelligence helps:

 Video analytics can monitor equipment zones and alert supervisors when workers enter hazardous areas, or if procedures—like lockout/tagout—aren’t followed.
-Reviewing near-miss footage helps identify patterns and retrain crews.
-Spot AI, for example, enables rapid incident review and real-time alerts when unsafe proximity is detected between workers and machinery, making prevention practical and enforceable.
+Reviewing incident footage helps identify patterns and retrain crews.
+Spot AI, for example, enables rapid incident review and sends timely alerts when workers enter designated no-go zones around machinery, making risk mitigation practical.

 Scenario: